rares-munteanu/Introduction-to-Robotics/README.md

-# repository for the Introduction-to-Robotics
+#  IntroductionToRobotics
+  This is the repository of the Introduction to Robotics course, held at University of Bucharest in the academic year 2019-2020.